stefandebruyn/Onyx/README.md

 # Onyx

-Onyx is a small Java library for creating live telemetry dashboards.
-Whether tracking rocket avionics or server activity, Onyx's minimalist design allows for high information density at a fraction of the complexity of larger libraries.
+Onyx is a small Java library for creating fast, high information density telemetry dashboards.
+Though built with control engineering in mind, the API is easily extended for custom applications.

 ![](images/example-rocket.png)